 As the name implies, the Storming stage of team development involves some conflict.
 Group members may compete with each other for areas of responsibility and/or specific tasks.
 There can also be conflict about the goals and objectives of the project (or startup).
 For those group members who have previously worked together, formerly unresolved issues may even arise.

 Some conflict can be good as it can help work through issues, as well as determine whether or not the group will be able to work together.
 Ultimately, the group needs to gain clarity by working through its major issues, which allows them to move forward into the next stage.

-The leader’s role is significant in coaching the group through this phase, but it’s important to note that not all groups make it past this stage.
-The leader should stay positive and coach members in assertiveness and, where necessary, conflict resolution skills.
+The leader’s role in team building during this stage is a significant one.
+It’s important to note that not all groups make it past this stage.
+The leader must stay positive and coach members in assertiveness and, where necessary, conflict resolution skills.

 After working through the significant issues, the group begins to coalesce and actually work as a team, supporting each other, and this is known as the Norming stage.
-During this phase, responsibilities are clearly defined and the team begins to map out a plan to achieve its goals.
+During this phase of team building, responsibilities are clearly defined and the team begins to map out a plan to achieve its goals.

 The team’s leader is more engaged in team building at this stage to make sure everyone understands the plan.
 The leader facilitates and enables the team members.
 If the team’s objectives are not aligned, there can be mistakes and missed opportunities.

 In the Performing stage, the team begins to work individually and together as needed to make progress on planned tasks.